 - Add more people into the chat by dragging and dropping their individual contact photos into the conversation window.
-To invite users en masse, click on the “Invite More People” icon at the top of the window.
+To invite multiple people en masse, click on the “Invite More People” icon at the top of the window.

 Skype for Business integration to Office 365 will give users access to several unique features.
 Here's how to do it: